 Teaching is our Passion

 The only thing better then improving a process is teaching another how to do it by themselves.
-Some companies may not have a young engineer or technician running projects without an experiences engineer to shorten their learning curve by guiding and teaching what has already been learned.
+Some companies may have a young engineer or technician running projects without an experienced engineer mentoring them to shorten their learning curve by guiding and teaching what has already been learned.

 Training College Co-Ops

 A manufacturing company was implementing ISO-9001 and hired 4 Co-Op students to rewrite work and test procedures.
 Tom Perrego taught the students the companies AS400 ERP, how to perform time studies to calculate standard rates and how to write the work and test instructions.
 Learning how to write these procedures is a big learning curve for young engineers.